willp240/antinullh/HOWTO.md

 <h4>Event Type Tables</h4>

 The name of these tables should be the name of the event type.
-- `rate`: The expected rate of the events per year
 - `tex_label`: A latex name for the event type
 - `ntup_files`: File path for the original unpruned files, relative to `orig_base_dir`
 - `dimensions`: Number of dimensions the PDF should have